-Through the support and initiative of UConn president John T. Casteen III, Senator Christopher J. Dodd, and other members of the Dodd family, The Dodd Center was proposed and quickly garnered support from Connecticut’s governor, General Assembly, and the University in 1989.
+Through the support and initiative of UConn President John T. Casteen III, Senator Christopher J. Dodd, and other members of the Dodd family, The Dodd Center was proposed and quickly garnered support from Connecticut’s governor, General Assembly, and the University in 1989.

-Completed in 1995, the building was formally dedicated on October 15, 1995 at a ceremony presided over by University President Harry J. Hartley, United States Ambassador to Uruguay Thomas J. Dodd, Jr., Connecticut Governor John G. Rowland, and President Bill Clinton.
+Completed in 1995, the building was first dedicated on October 15, 1995 at a ceremony presided over by University President Harry J. Hartley, United States Ambassador to Uruguay Thomas J. Dodd, Jr., Connecticut Governor John G. Rowland, and President Bill Clinton.

 Designed by Fletcher-Thompson, Inc. of Bridgeport, the building won the American School & University Architectural Award Gold Citation and has served as a model for archival, research, and public programming facilities.